contao/docs/docs/manual/layout/module-management/navigation-modules.en.md

 <!-- indexer::continue -->
 ```

-The HTML markup corresponds as far as possible to that of the navigation menu.
+The HTML markup is very similar to that of the navigation menu.